kuzzleio/documentation/src/sdk-reference/js/6/essentials/events/index.md

 An event system allows to be notified when the SDK status changes.
 These events are issued by the [Kuzzle SDK object]({{site_base_path }}sdk-reference/js/6/kuzzle).

-Subscription to these events is possible by specifying callbacks that will be executed when a specific event is issued by the SDK instance.
+Subscription to these events is possible by registering callbacks that will be called when a specific event is issued by the SDK instance.

 These callbacks can be added and deleted respectively by the methods [addListener]({{site_base_path }}sdk-reference/js/6/kuzzle/add-listener) and [removeListener]({{site_base_path }}sdk-reference/js/6/kuzzle/remove-listener).